fedormlevin/Fedor-Portfolio/README.md

 # [Sentiment Analysis - Markers - Amazon Reviews](https://github.com/fedormlevin/sentiment-amazon-markers-reviews/blob/main/README.md)

+- Created Logistic Regression models predicting Positive/Negative labels for Amazon reviews of acrylic markers
+- Engineered features using N-grams and Tfidf
+- Optimized using GridsearchCV to reach the best model

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown